sneha-balamurali/fpga/introduction/vivado_overview.md

 - Below is a small exercpt from the `port.xdc` file which we will go through.
 But first we will look at the actual hardware to understand how it is all mapped. *No need to know this stuff in detail to do the projects, they are just there for understanding*

 ### Block Schematic
-The below is explained in more detail in the [red_pitaya](../introduction/red_pitaya.md) section which you can refer back to.
+The below is explained in more detail in the [Red Pitaya](../introduction/red_pitaya.md) section which you can refer back to.
 We will mention it here again briefly because it is a simplified version of same system in the more detailed schematic we will use to explain pins and the constraints files.

 - **2× ADC 14-bit @ 125 MS/s**:
     - corresponds to the beige middle block labelled `U2 ADC 2 x 14bit` in the detailed schematic